skeletonkey/Erik/README.md

     - text - Content-type: text/plain\\n\\n
     - html - Content-type: text/html\\n\\n

+- disable\_header - if set the no information is printed that identifies the starting a new logging session
 - line - print line/program info before all non sanity outputs
-- log - print everything to a log file (/tmp/erik.out)
+- log - print everything to a log file

-    This is hardcoded for ease of use.
-To change this update the $log\_filename variable.
+    By default this is /tmp/erik.out.
+The output can be configured using the 'log\_filename' arg.

     This will also force the mode into text.
 Passing 'html' will not work - it'll be ignored.

+- log\_filename - name of the file that logs will be printed to

+    This argument takes the form: log\_filename=/tmp/output\_file\_name

+    Everything after the '=' will be used as the filename.
+It his HIGHLY RECOMMENDED that this is ALWAYS a full path.

+    No guarantee is made for partial or relative paths!

 - logger - use Log::Log4perl to write all information as 'debug'
 - on|off - initial state of debugging output on/off - Default: on